Chapter 3:

 “Advance.”
 Pruatt drew his training piercer.
 It was blunted, but its round tip was still the same alloy as any real piercing sword.
 A terrifying stena and steel blend that would bust through any of her barriers.

-Mordhun’s defense was technically perfect, right as they’d been taught.
 At his will, specks of light materialised before the instructor’s blade.
 They branched instantly into diamond-hard grids of manra, only to dissolve a second later.
-He countered every single one of the instructor’s strikes with just the flick of his wrist.
+He countered every single one of the instructor’s strikes with only a flick of his wrists.

 “As to be expected from a Rustes,” Pruatt said.
 “Airtight barriers, not a shred of manra wasted.
 Technique refined through generations of noble discipline.
 That is the Lodran standard.”
 He gave Mordhun a nod of praise before his gaze swept the yard.

 The training yard’s chatter died.
-I’ve just got to do what he did, right?

 Pruatt’s hand flew to his hilt.
-She pictured the stena against her chest, and a bubbling stream of manra flooded her arm.
+She pictured the stena against her chest, and a bubbling, unfamiliar stream flooded her arm.
+If that gemstone was the battery, then her body was the conductor.
 An inch from her palm, particles of light sparked to life.
 She tried to copy Mordhun’s technique, but her manra frayed into a jumbled, ugly net, nothing like his precise grids.
-Pruatt’s blunt piercer met her barrier.
-The stena-alloy seemed to bend the manra itself, gliding straight through the wider gaps.

 “Clumsy,” Pruatt spat.
 “That wouldn’t last a second against a Forsgailte warhammer.”

 She stumbled forward, forming another shield a second too late.
-By the time it’d appeared, Pruatt’s sword was already at her neck, just an inch away from her skin.
+By the time it’d appeared, Pruatt’s sword was already at her neck, an inch away from her skin.
 He retracted his blade, leaving a perfect, sword-shaped hole in her barrier.
 She scrambled towards the bell, her uniform sticking to her skin with sweat.

-“Your barrier’s still there, commoner!”
+“You’re wasting manra, commoner!”
 Pruatt shouted, already preparing his next strike.

 Without another word, he turned his back to her.
-Mordhun sneered as she retreated from the path.
+Mordhun sneered as she retreated from the dirt path.

 For days, this had been her life.
 Painful exercises and lectures on nations she couldn’t remember.
-And at every turn, the other disciples reminded her she didn’t belong.
-Of course I don’t belong.
-It’s not because I’m a commoner.
-It’s because I genuinely shouldn’t be here, I don’t need the reminders.
-Pricks.
+And at every turn, the other disciples were reminding her she didn’t belong.

 haru